-Alternative No
+Alternative No C-12

-Title: C-12

 Use pre-cast concrete wall panels

-Description of Original Concept:

 The original concept was to cast all concrete in-place for a concrete pile cap on the I-wall sections of the flood wall.

-Description of Alternative Concept:

 The alternative concept is to use pre-cast I-wall caps for the flood wall.

-Advantages of Alternative Concept Disadvantages of Alterna ative Concept

-Reduces field construction time Reduces formwork Allows for upfront spending of construction funds Can be produced off-site and barged or trucked in Not as weather dependent Could be considered as an early contract to further expedite construction Sections at wall can easily be replaced Possibly first time of constructed Connection detain challenging Requires a load/p prior to construction The wall section methe bottom to acconnection detail I may be ilot test in field on/production nay be wider at commodate the
+Advantages of Alternative Concept Disadvantages of Alternative Concept Reduces field construction time Reduces formwork Allows for upfront spending of construction funds Can be produced off-site and barged or trucked in Not as weather dependent Could be considered as an early contract to further expedite construction Sections at wall can easily be replaced Possibly first time designed or constructed Connection detail may be challenging Requires a load/pilot test in field prior to construction/production The wall section may be wider at the bottom to accommodate the connection detail